 Consider this Short Guide to Imaginative Thinking to be an essential tool for sound educational practice, particularly in the area of creative writing.
 Please take some time to review this downloadable file and consider how you may inspire your student writers.

-Otherwise, if you are ready to submit your students' work, click on the button below.
+Once you're certain that you've followed all "Submissions Guidelines" for this contest, click on the button below.
 If you teach multiple grade levels and/or are submitting for both categories, you will submit separate files/documents based on grade level and category.